AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Go SDK/Preface.md

-# Preface {#concept_52252_zh .concept}
+# Preface

-This document describes how to install and use Go SDK v4.0.0 and later for Table Store.
-It is assumed that you have activated Alibaba Cloud Table Store and created an AccessKeyId and AccessKeySecret.
+This topic describes how to install and use Tablestore SDK for Go.

--   If you have not activated Alibaba Cloud Table Store or want to learn more about Table Store, visit the [Table Store homepage](https://www.alibabacloud.com/product/table-store).
+-   Tablestore is activated.
+For more information, see the [Tablestore product page](https://www.alibabacloud.com/product/table-store).

--   If you have not created an AccessKeyId and AccessKeySecret, log on to [Alibaba Cloud AccessKey console](https://ak-console.aliyun.com/#/accesskey) to create an AccessKey.
+-   An AccessKey ID and an AccessKey secret are created.
+If you do not have an AccessKey ID and an AccessKey secret, create an AccessKey pair in the [Alibaba Cloud Management Console](https://ak-console.aliyun.com/#/accesskey).

-## Download the SDK {#section_um1_dr2_2fb .section}
+## Download and install Tablestore SDK for Go

--    [SDK package](https://github.com/aliyun/aliyun-tablestore-go-sdk) \(including the package, source code, and samples\).
+-   For the download path of Tablestore SDK for Go, visit [SDK package](https://github.com/aliyun/aliyun-tablestore-go-sdk) \(including package, source code and examples\).

--   For more information about how to install the SDK package, see [Installation](intl.en-US/SDK Reference/Go SDK/Installation.md#).
+-   For information about how to install Tablestore SDK for Go, see [Installation](/intl.en-US/SDK Reference/Go SDK/Installation.md).

-## Version { .section}
+## Version

-Latest version: 4.1.0
+Latest version: 5.0.2.